fuse-compound/Fuse.MediaQuery/README.md

         }
     }

+### I can't see some tracks that itunes shows me

+Most likely those tracks are still in iCloud, we do not return these currently.
+Please open a ticket if you need them.

 ## That's all for now!

 I hope you find this library useful.
 It's an open source project under the MIT license and pull requests are very welcome.